fluiddyn/fluidlab/doc/examples/session_instru.rst

 .. literalinclude:: exp_without_instr.py

-The next script also corresponds to a false experiment but two real instruments, a function generator and an oscilloscope, are used:
+The next script also corresponds to a false experiment but two real instruments, a function generator (:mod:`fluidlab.instruments.funcgen.tektronix_afg3022b`) and an oscilloscope(:mod:`fluidlab.instruments.scope.agilent_dsox2014a`), are used:

 .. literalinclude:: exp_funcgen_scope.py